Frequently Asked Questions

 How is the line installed?

-The 12-inch cable bundle is installed using a single barge and tug, typical on the Columbia River.
-Water jets create an 18-inch-wide trench in the river sediment, while the cable is laid roughly 10-15 feet below the riverbed.
-As the cable is installed, the natural sediment settles to cover the line.
-The cable installation vessels travel about 1.5 miles per day, so impacts to recreation in any particular area will be localized and very temporary.
-The entire project can be completed in 36 months of which 4-6 months is river installation.
-River installation will occur only during the late Fall and Winter months to avoid impacts on fisheries and river recreation.
+The 12-inch cable bundle is installed using a ship or barge that tows an installation machine called a hydroplow.
+Water jets in the blade of the hydroplow fluidize the sediment to create a 24-inch-wide trench in the river bottom, while the cable is laid roughly 10-15 feet below the riverbed.
+As the cable is installed, the natural sediment settles to cover the line and fill the trench.
+The cable installation vessel travel about 1 mile per day, so impacts in any particular area will be localized and very temporary.
+The entire project (including converter stations) can be completed in 36 months of which 4-8 months is river installation.
+River installation will occur only during the late Fall and Winter months to avoid impacts on fisheries, habitat and river recreation.
 Cable installation will not occur when fish are migrating or spawning.
-The exact location of the line in the river is yet to be determined but will likely follow the navigation channel.
+The location of the cable bundle in the river will primarily be alongside the designated navigation channel in the center of the river, avoiding impacts to sensitive shoreline areas.
 The roughly 19-miles of installation outside the river will use conventional trenching or trenchless technology such as Horizontal Directional Drilling (HDD) and be done in existing roadways and public rights-of-way.

 What’s the impact on the environment, particularly fish and wildlife?

-To protect the environment, including fish and wildlife habitat, the entire project will undergo multi-year public reviews and will be required to obtain multiple federal, state, and local environmental permits in order to proceed.
-The project will be responsive to tribal governments, and qualified scientists and environmental specialists will advise each aspect of the project construction and operation.
+To protect the environment, including fish and wildlife habitat, the entire project will undergo multi-year public reviews and will be required to obtain multiple federal, state, and local environmental permits..
+The project will be responsive to tribal concerns, and qualified scientists and environmental and cultural resource specialists will advise each aspect of the project construction and operation.

 Are there dangers to people or fish from electromagnetic fields (EMF)?

 Multiple studies related to electromagnetic fields (EMF) have found no measurable adverse impacts on fisheries from similar marine transmission cables.
-A link to a report from Ocean Energy Systems, which includes a listing of relevant studies, can be found here.
+A report from Ocean Energy Systems, which includes a listing of relevant studies, can be found here.

 Will this line impact public access to the river at any time?
 What about recreation and tribal fishing?

-Except to enter and exit the river, the cable route will be kept well away from shoreline areas, including fishing sites.
+Except to enter and exit the river in four discrete locations, the cable route will be kept well away from shoreline areas, including fishing sites.
 Installation will occur during winter months to minimize potential impact on recreation and tribal fisheries.
-A tug and barge, typical on the Columbia River, will install the cable travelling approximately 1.5 miles per day, so impacts to recreation in any particular area will be localized and very temporary.
+Since cable installation will travel approximately 1 mile per day, impacts to recreational or other river use in any particular area will be localized and very temporary.

 Has this type of underwater transmission been installed anywhere else?